Guru (rapper): Musical career

 Elam began his music career under the pseudonym MC Keithy E but later changed his stage name to Guru.
 He founded Gang Starr in 1987.
 The group initially released three records, produced by The 45 King, on the Wild Pitch Records record label, but these records received little attention.
 After a change in lineup, the group consisted of rapper Guru and producer DJ Premier.
 Gang Starr released its first LP No More Mr. Nice Guy on Wild Pitch Records; the group achieved a sizable following and released six critically acclaimed and influential albums from 1989 to 2003.
 Two albums, Moment of Truth (1998) and compilation Full Clip: A Decade of Gang Starr (1999) were certified gold in the United States by the RIAA.
-Gang Starr made archetypal East Coast hip hop with Guru's rhyming described as sharp-eyed but anti-ostentatious.
+Gang Starr made archetypal East Coast hip-hop with Guru's rhyming described as sharp-eyed but anti-ostentatious.

 In 1993, Guru released the first in a series of four solo albums while still a member of Gang Starr.
 Jazzmatazz, Vol. 1 featured collaborations with Donald Byrd, N'Dea Davenport, MC Solaar and Roy Ayers and received positive reviews.
+On the Introduction to Jazzmatazz he explained that GURU stood for Gifted Unlimited Rhymes Universal.
 His second solo LP, Jazzmatazz, Vol. 2: The New Reality, featured Chaka Khan, Ramsey Lewis, Branford Marsalis and Jamiroquai.
-The third installment, Jazzmatazz, Vol. 3: Streetsoul, was released in 2000, but it received less positive reviews.
+The third installment, Jazzmatazz, Vol. 3: Streetsoul, was released in 2000.
 In reference to the Jazzmatazz project, Guru told Pete Lewis of Blues & Soul: "Back around '93—when I first came up with the Jazzmatazz concept—I was noticing how a lot of cats were digging in the crates and sampling jazz breaks to make hip hop records.
 But while I thought that was cool, I wanted to take it to the next level and actually create a new genre by getting the actual dudes we were sampling into the studio to jam over hip hop beats with some of the top vocalists of the time.
 You know, the whole thing was experimental, but I knew it was an idea that would spawn some historic music."

 In 1994, Guru appeared on the Red Hot Organization's compilation album Stolen Moments: Red Hot + Cool.
 The album, meant to raise awareness and funds in support of the AIDS epidemic in relation to the African American community, was heralded as the album of the year by Time magazine.